Reformed Church in the United States: History

 By contrast, most RCUS churches, classes, and synods located in the eastern United States had significantly assimilated into generalized or what became known as mainline American Protestantism, and become more ecumenical.
 The Evangelical and Reformed Church in 1957 merged with the Congregational Christian Churches (which had formed from earlier Congregational and Restorationist churches) to become the United Church of Christ.
 It has been known for its strongly liberal doctrine and moral stances.

 In 1986, the Eureka Classis transitioned to become a synod, currently composed of four classes.
+The present-day RCUS will celebrate its Tricentennial in 2025 at Mount Rushmore, South Dakota.

 Polity and beliefs

 The polity of the RCUS is presbyterian; local congregations elect elders and deacons for guidance.
 The pastor is the presiding officer of the church council or consistory.
-The RCUS has around 46 congregations, with about 2,600 communicant members throughout the United States.
+The RCUS has around 43 congregations, with about 2,500 communicant members throughout the United States.
 The congregations are grouped together in four classes: Western Classis, Northern Plains Classis, South Central Classis, Covenant Eastern Classis.
 A classis is equivalent to a presbytery in Scots-Anglo-Irish Presbyterian denominations.
 A general, or national, synod convenes annually in mid-spring.

-In his 2021 presidents report then president Frank Walker noted that the RCUS has lost 21% of its membership in the previous 19 years.
-In his 2022 presidents report Rev Walker called the "negative growth unsustainable" while referring to a 3.7 percent drop in communicant membership in the previous year.